kohana/orm/guide/orm/filters.md

 # Filters

-Filters in the ORM work much like they used to when they were part of the Validate class in 3.0.x however they have been modified to match the flexible syntax of [Validation] rules in 3.1.x.
+Filters in ORM work much like they used to when they were part of the Validate class in 3.0.x.
+However, they have been modified to match the flexible syntax of [Validation] rules in 3.1.x.

 Filters run as soon as the field is set in your model and should be used to format the data before it is inserted into the Database.

-Define your filters the same way you define rules, as an array returned by the `ORM::filters()` method like the following:
+Filters are defined the same way you define [rules](validation), as an array returned by the `ORM::filters()` method, like the following:

 	public function filters()
 	{
 		return array(
 			// Field Filters
 			// $field_name => array(mixed $callback[, array $params = array(':value')]),
 			'username' => array(
 				// PHP Function Callback, default implicit param of ':value' array('trim'),
 			),
 			'password' => array(
 				// Callback method with object context and params array(array($this, 'hash_password'), array(':value', Model_User::salt())),
 			),
 			'created_on' => array(
 				// Callback static method with params
 				array('Format::date', array(':value', 'Y-m-d H:i:s')),
 			),
 			'other_field' => array(
 				// Callback static method with implicit param of ':value'